 The Canadian Society of Addiction Medicine is a national society of medical professionals and scientists committed to helping Canadians understand, accept, and recover from substance use disorders.
 CSAM-SMCA is the largest organization of regulated healthcare professionals in Canada.
 Our members include educators, researchers, clinicians and learners.
 Our primary mandate is to educate health professionals, government leaders, and everyday Canadians about the prevention, assessment, and treatment of substance use disorders in our communities.

-The CSAM-SMCA 2021 Scientific Conference, October 21 – 23, 2021, is Canada’s premier online education and networking event for addiction medicine educators, researchers, clinicians and learners.
+The CSAM-SMCA Scientific Conference, held annually, is Canada’s premier online education and networking event for addiction medicine educators, researchers, clinicians and learners.
 This three-day virtual conference will offer unrivalled access to relevant, curated industry-leading addiction medicine education including scientific research, best practices and evidence-based interventions, care and treatments.
 A significant proportion of the conference will be dedicated to opioid issues.
 An important professional networking event for addiction medicine practitioners, the conference also aims to encourage the sharing of diverse perspectives on addiction treatment and recovery.
 Attendees build authentic relationships that support them in their efforts to work with and advocate for people living with substance use disorders and behavioural addictions.

 To stay up to date on on the many of the activities of CSAM-SMCA please follow along in our blog or sign up for our monthly newsletter.